 The back road between Clarkdale and Cottonwood leads past Tuzigoot National Monument, Dead Horse Ranch State Park and most of the Verde River Greenway before it reaches Cottonwood.
 And it empties into Cottonwood in the heart of the historic downtown area.
 Most folks driving SR 89A never see this part of town.

 Cottonwood was founded on farming and ranching, not mining, although in the days of big mining, Cottonwood did allow the operation of a few speakeasies, gambling dens and houses of ill repute.
 There are some great examples of "Craftsman-style" architecture in Cottonwood but most of today's business seems to be getting conducted in the newer areas of town: where the residential subdivisions, shopping malls and major highway crossroads are.

 Jerome is where the Mingus Mountain Scenic Road and Jerome, Clarkdale & Cottonwood Historic Road meet.
 Continue northeast out of Cottonwood on SR 89A and you'll soon come the the western end of the Dry Creek Scenic Road.
 If you choose to continue south out of Cottonwood and head for the Interstate, just across that highway is Camp Verde and Fort Verde State Historic Park.

-Switchback in Jerome, on the Jerome, Clarkdale & Cottonwood Historic Road
+A typical switchback in the town of Jerome, along the Jerome, Clarkdale & Cottonwood Historic Road